denizk0/cpzip/README.md

     --version               Display version information.
     source_file (pos.
 0)    Required.
 Source file to copy. target_file (pos.
 1)    Required.
 Target file to copy to. target_path (pos.
 2)    Required.
 Path within the target file.
-Use '/' as a separator.
+Use '/' as a separator or as a root path.

 Example: